- Life & Money

 ILITs provide protection beyond taxes

 “An ILIT can be used to protect an inheritance for a minor child, a loved one with special needs or an adult child who lacks the maturity or financial savvy to handle a large sum of money,” Johnston says.
-“It can also provide liquidity to fund a business succession plan or to avoid having to sell an illiquid asset, such as a family business, farm, or a home.
+“It can also provide liquidity to fund a business succession plan or to avoid having to sell an illiquid asset, such as a family business, farm or home.
 It can also help equalize inheritance among multiple beneficiaries or provide liquidity to pay taxes or make charitable bequests.”

 “Regardless of taxes, you may want a life insurance policy in an ILIT to give you assurance that your beneficiaries are taken care of after you are gone,” Johnston says.
 “You get peace of mind knowing that you have a plan in place to leave a certain amount of money in an ILIT for your beneficiaries.
 Then you have the mental freedom to spend your remaining assets.”